MEET THE TEAM

 The Project Team manage the day to day operations of the South of Scotland Golden Eagle Project.
 If you'd like to get in touch with any member of the team, please drop us a message on the contact page.

-Dr Cat Barlow, Project Manager
+Dr Cat Barlow, CEO Restoring Upland Nature

-John Wright, Eagle Officer
+John Wright, Golden Eagle Officer, Restoring Upland Nature.

-John worked most recently as Field Officer for the Rutland Osprey Project where he monitored the breeding population of Ospreys for 16 years.
+Responsible for the day to day care and monitoring of the eagles both in the aviaries and after release, John's role as Eagle Officer has played a vital role in the success of the south of Scotland Golden Eagle Project success.
+With a wealth of raptor experience, John has worked previously as Field Officer for the Rutland Osprey Project where he monitored the breeding population of Ospreys for 16 years.
 During Osprey translocations was responsible for the birds during their time in the aviaries and monitoring them on release.

 His exceptional identification skills have made him a valuable member of many projects from monitoring migrating raptors from the Straits of Gibraltar to Batumi, West Georgia (where over 1 million raptors are counted and identified each Autumn) to advising the British Birds Rare Bird Panel on challenging identifications.